cressidagp/tdbtoarc/README.md

 TDBtoARC its a NON-OFFICIAL database conversion project for ArcEmu just for learning purposes.
 It will partially convert [TrinityCore](https://github.com/TrinityCore) world database 335.21081 to [ArcEmu structure.](https://github.com/arcemu/arcemu/blob/master/sql/world_structure.sql)

-Status: this project its in maintenance mode since end of 2020, the reason its i've been unable to implement an automatic random waypoint generator.

 Feel free to [open tickets to report bugs.](https://github.com/cressidagp/tdbtoarc/issues/new) Constructive feedback its apreciated.